Compare today’s refinance rates

 Refinancing can be a smart move, whether it helps you secure a lower rate or tap your home equity to fund a home renovation or other project through a cash-out deal.

-- You can lock in a lower rate by refinancing, which should make your monthly payments lower and give you some money back in your budget.
+- You can lock in a lower rate by refinancing, which can reduce your monthly payments and put some money back in your budget.

 - Refinancing costs money.
 Closing costs can total 2 percent to 5 percent of the amount of the mortgage, which is why it’s so important to make sure you’ll recoup those costs before you move.